soulmachines/sm-web-component/README.md

 ### Running the snippet locally

 Run `npm run serve`.
 This starts a local server, serving the `dist` folder.
 It also copies across the html files in `examples/snippet` to the `dist` folder.
 This is so that the html files can reference the built snippet scripts.

+## Storybook

+We deploy storybook to Github pages and it's viewable publicly.
+Any content added to storybook can be seen by external people and should be presentable.
+Stories that are wrapped in `SMProviderDecorator` use an enviroment variable for the API key.
+During deployment we pass in the API key environment variable using the Github secret `STORYBOOK_API_KEY`.
+This is just a standard API key thats set to run on `https://soulmachines.github.io/`.

 ## Deployment